romeorizzi/TALight/rtal/README.md

 ## Building the needed binaries

 In order to build this project, you will first need a working installation of the Rust compiler and Cargo.
 If you don't already have these, the official service [rustup.rs](https://rustup.rs/) from the rust community will guide you with updated instructions through the few simple steps needed to set these up.
 The service assumes you have a terminal at your disposal (which, in case you are on a Windows platform, can be the CMD).
-The terminal il also a main companion and your close friend in enjoying the TAlight services.
+The terminal il also a main companion and your close friend in enjoying the TALight services.

 Once Rust is set up, you have two options for the kinds of builds you intend to obtain.
 The `Relase build` is by far more efficient in term of performances.
 The `Debug build` provides you with more detailed information when you use it.
 For what it costs, we actually suggest you to make them both.
-However, using the debug version (binaries placed in the `~/TAlight/rtal/target/debug` folder) rather than the release version (binaries placed in the `~/TAlight/rtal/relase/debug` folder) is the best choice and practice, you can switch to the other in those few situations when in need for more performances.
+However, using the debug version (binaries placed in the `~/TALight/rtal/target/debug` folder) rather than the release version (binaries placed in the `~/TALight/rtal/relase/debug` folder) is the best choice and practice, you can switch to the other in those few situations when in need for more performances.

 ### Debug build